givasile/effector/docs/docs/notebooks/synthetic-examples/08_categorical_features.md

 - Declare `feature_types` in the `schema` whenever you know them — inference is a fallback, not an oracle.
 - PDP/ShapDP treat ordinal and nominal identically (order-free math); ALE needs an order; RHALE groups adjacent levels only when the order is *real* (ordinal) and falls back to plain ALE on nominal.
+- DerPDP differentiates discretely: per-transition ICE differences, never the jacobian.
+- `heter_score`/`importance` are std-type scalars in output units (the units contract) — comparable across feature types and, in magnitude, across methods; for nominal features they are order-free (all level pairs).
 - Regional effects answer stability questions per level — heterogeneity is frequency-weighted over the levels.
 - The exact formulas per method and feature type live in `docs/guides/method_semantics.md`.